 Magnesium is an essential mineral, important for more 300 enzyme systems in the body that play a massive role in our health and physiology.* These reactions are part of important bodily functions like blood sugar regulation, blood pressure regulation, and protein synthesis.
 Magnesium regulates calcium levels, contracts smooth muscle, and is also needed to activate many enzymes in the body that are needed during various metabolic cycles.

 Knowing all this, it makes sense that magnesium is a common supplement I recommend to many patients.
-I do so for numerous reasons, including improving migraine headaches and helping with sleep, anxiety, neuropathy, muscle cramps, and constipation.
-Magnesium is also great for improving blood pressure and prevents preeclampsia in pregnant women.
-Magnesium also helps the smooth muscle contract in menstruating women and decreasing pain and bloating during cycles according to a 2013 study in the Journal of Caring Sciences
+I do so for numerous reasons, including helping promote good quality sleep, manage muscle cramps, and constipation.* Magnesium also helps the smooth muscle contract in menstruating women, providing support for pain and bloating during cycles according to a 2013 study in the Journal of Caring Sciences.*

-The magnesium-weight loss connection you need to know about.
+The magnesium-weight connection you need to know about.

-When it comes to maintaining a healthy weight, magnesium might be an important tool you have at your disposal.
-Research, including a 2013 study in the Journal of Nutrition, has shown that magnesium helps improve insulin resistance and can help control blood sugar in patients with diabetes.
-High doses of magnesium will improve insulin production.
-And while it may not necessarily directly help with weight loss and decrease fat, it does improve GI bloating, improving water retention, and promotes healthy elimination, which are all great for the waistline.
+When it comes to maintaining a healthy weight, magnesium might be an important tool you have at your disposal.* Research, including a 2013 study in the Journal of Nutrition, has shown that magnesium helps promote good blood sugar control.* High doses of magnesium supports insulin production.*

-As an added bonus, magnesium can help improve stress levels and promotes healthy sleeping patterns, which can be a major cause for weight gain.
-Improving stress levels and sleep quality will help decrease cortisol levels and encourage healthy weight loss, combined with a healthy diet and moderate exercise.
-This is especially important since cortisol weight tends to be held in the stomach and can be famously difficult to get rid of.
+As an added bonus, magnesium can help manage stress levels and promotes healthy sleeping patterns, which can be a major cause for weight gain.* Focusing on stress levels and sleep quality will help decrease cortisol levels.* This is especially important since cortisol weight tends to be held in the stomach and can be famously difficult to get rid of.

 How to start increasing magnesium levels for a healthy weight.

-Knowing magnesium's many roles in the body, it's no surprise that it could help you support healthy blood sugar balance and weight management, especially by way of decreasing cortisol and helping your body become more resilient in the face of stress.
+Knowing magnesium's many roles in the body, it's no surprise that it could help you support healthy blood sugar balance and weight maintenance, especially by way of supporting normal cortisol levels and helping you manage stress.*